celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

   }
 ```

 - Declare and set the validity window variable to 1.
 You can use any number not greater than 255.
 For testing purposes, it makes sense to set it to a lower boundary.
 This is the period during which cheques are valid.
-We'll need it as an argument to the `DrawCheque` function.
+We'll need it as an argument for the `DrawCheque` function.

 ```ts accountsUtils.ts
 const VALIDITY_WINDOW_IN_HRS = 1;
 ```
 - Set the gas limit and gasPrice.
-The utility function that require these variables as arguments expect them to be parsed as `string`.
+The utility function that requires these variables as arguments expect them to be parsed as `string`.
 It should be hexadecimal.
 Use the `hexlify` function from the `ethers.utils` module to convert them to `hex`.

   - First, let's create a reusable function for this purpose.